simioni/nest-pret/README.md

 npm run prod
 ```

-The will start the following containers into the swarm:
+This will start the following containers onto the swarm:

 - nginx as a reverse proxy
 - the production database